cirruslabs/cirrus-ci-docs/docs/guide/docker-pipe.md

 **No need to create huge containers with every single tool pre-installed!**

-`pipe` can be defined the same way as a `task` with the only difference that [instructions](writing-tasks.md#supported-instructions) should be grouped under `steps` field defining a Docker `image` for each step to be executed in.
-Here is an example of how we build and validate links of [Cirrus CI documentation](https://github.com/cirruslabs/cirrus-ci-docs) that you are reading right now:
+A `pipe` can be defined the same way as a `task` with the only difference that [instructions](writing-tasks.md#supported-instructions) should be grouped under the `steps` field defining a Docker `image` for each step to be executed in.
+Here is an example of how we build and validate links for the [Cirrus CI documentation](https://github.com/cirruslabs/cirrus-ci-docs) that you are reading right now:

 ```yaml
 pipe: